apache/cocoon/README.txt

 To build Cocoon, use the following command:

-  $ mvn -Dmaven.test.skip=true -Dallblocks install
+  $ mvn -Dmaven.test.skip=true -P allblocks install

 In case of any failures, repeat command as necessary till you see the message: